noahehall/theBookOfNoah/0-mustdo/terraform.md

   - split out configuration into multiple files and module directories
     - the amount of files & modules depends on your strategy for managing the complexity technically, and socially with your team
     - SINGLE `main.tf`  file: things to watch for
-      - understanding and navigating the ocnfig files will become increasingly difficult
+      - understanding and navigating the config files will become increasingly difficult
       - updating configuration will be more risky: as an update to one sectin may cause unintended consequences in otther parts of the configuration
       - there will be increased duplication of similar blocks of configuration, e.g. when creating dev/staging/productin environments
       - sharing parts of the config between projects and teams will involve a lot of copypasta